MilanStaffehl/numdantic/README.md

 1. Documentation: giving the axis a name makes it easier to understand what the array represents and what each axis means.
 2. Type safety: named axes offer the opportunity to detect when an array has its axes in the wrong order.

-Borrowing the most used example, let us assume you wish to annotate a frame from a video.
-You can do so as shown above if you know the exact screen resolution, but often you will want to keep the exact axis length unspecified to support multiple resolutions.
-You do, however, want to make sure that the color data is ordered correctly, to avoid one developer ordering it like `(width, height, RGBA)` and another as `(height, width, RGBA)`, possibly leading to hard-to-track bugs.
+Borrowing the classic example for such a scenario, let us assume you wish to annotate a frame from a video.
+You can do so as shown above if you know the exact screen resolution, but often you wish to keep the exact axis length unspecified to support multiple resolutions.
+You do, however, want to make sure that the data is ordered correctly, to avoid one developer ordering it like `(width, height, RGBA)` and another as `(height, width, RGBA)`, possibly leading to hard-to-track bugs.

 You can achieve this in `numdantic` by defining a `NewType` based on `int` and using it as an axis length: